htdavis/ca-apm-epa-apim-logreader/README.md

 # CA APM Log Monitor for CA API Gateway Integration through CA Precision API Monitoring

 # Description
-This is a log monitor reports the number of HTTP 4xx and 5xx events by Gateway and Service.
+This is a log monitor plugin that reports the number of HTTP 4xx and 5xx events by Gateway and Service.

 ## Short Description
 Log Monitor for HTTP events.